gabrielication/RIOT/examples/coap_dtls_mbedtls/README.md

 Which will start the TLS server on the background.
 Here the default key exchange is PSK but you can change it using:

     > dtlss ecdhe_ecdsa

+You can also choose your TLS version like:

+    > dtlss ecdhe_ecdsa dtls1_3

 Keep the terminal of the server open.